How President Roosevelt Changed U.S. Gold Coins

 Roosevelt, feeling immense pressure from negative public opinion signed the bill into law and the phrase was added next to the eagle’s chest.

 The $10 Indian Head Gold Eagle was struck regularly from 1907 to 1916 and was sporadically minted until 1933 when Pres.
 Franklin Roosevelt signed Executive Order 6102.
-1933 was the last year this Gold coin was ever minted, making it a very rare coin to find.
+1933 was the last year this gold coin was ever minted, making it an exceedingly rare coin to find.

 Indian Head Half Eagle Redesign

-Pres.
 Theodore Roosevelt helped get conversations started around reinventing American coinage’s look.
-He wanted beauty and his exuberant and persistent demands contributed to the American Silver and Gold coin renaissance at the turn of the 20th century.
+He wanted beauty and his exuberant and persistent demands contributed to the American silver and gold coin renaissance at the turn of the 20th century.

-This era produced some of the most iconic and sought-after Gold and Silver coins today because a president wanted to incorporate more art into their daily lives.
-Theodore Roosevelt’s legacy lives on in the inspired coin artwork found on U.S. Mint bullion, and also in the collectible Gold coins from this time added to collections every day.
+This era produced some of the most iconic and sought-after gold and silver coins today because a president wanted to incorporate more art into their daily lives.
+Theodore Roosevelt’s legacy lives on in the inspired coin artwork found on U.S. Mint bullion, and in the collectible gold coins from this time added to collections every day.

 Explore More On APMEX